National Register of Historic Places listings in Yukon–Koyukuk Census Area, Alaska

 This is a list of the National Register of Historic Places listings in Yukon–Koyukuk Census Area, Alaska.

-This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Yukon-Koyukuk Census Area, Alaska, United States.
+It is intended to be a complete list of the properties and districts on the National Register of Historic Places in Yukon-Koyukuk Census Area, Alaska, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

 There are 17 properties and districts listed on the National Register in the census area.
 Another 2 properties were once listed but have been removed.